pjsofts/assignment/readme.md

 # Method3: Using MongoDB
 Since we have varying fields, we could also use MongoDB for this database.
-Selecting MongoDB is not just about fields; the volume of data, and our backend technologies, our deployment environment, our data sensivity, the team expertise, could affect our decision.
+Selecting MongoDB is not just about fields; the volume of data, and our backend technologies, our deployment environment, our data sensitivity, the team expertise, could affect our decision.

 This is the structure of our Documents in MongoDB: